Why publisher development is essential for affiliate success

-Confounding as it is, this mentality is common among many affiliate marketing programs with regard to their publishers, also referred to as affiliates.
+Confounding as it is, this mentality is common among many affiliate marketing programs with regard to their publishers, also referred to as affiliates and partners.

 Publishers, like baseball players, draw the crowds.
-They promote merchants (advertisers) on their blogs and websites.
-They add merchants’ affiliate links to their sites and encourage their readers to buy their products and services.
-And when more publishers do that, more revenue is generated for merchants’ affiliate programs.
+They promote brands (advertisers) on their blogs and websites.
+They add brands’ affiliate links to their sites and encourage their readers to buy their products and services.
+And when more publishers do that, more revenue is generated for the brand’s affiliate program.

-This is why it would seem logical for merchants to consistently recruit new publishers.
-Ironically, what often tends to happen is that merchants will get comfortable with their top ten or so publishers who are regularly generating the majority of affiliate revenue, winning games, if you will.
+This is why it would seem logical for a brand’s affiliate program management team to consistently recruit new publishers.
+Instead, what often tends to happen is that the affiliate management team will get comfortable with th top ten or so publishers in the program who are regularly generating the majority of affiliate revenue–winning games, if you will.

-So the merchant sits back, relaxes, and doesn’t bother recruiting new publishers – until one of their top ten publishers changes their business model and decides to no longer do affiliate.
-Or the state tax nexus becomes an issue, making it impossible for the merchant to work with some of their top publishers.
+So, the affiliate management team sits back, relaxes, and doesn’t bother recruiting new publishers.
+That is, until one of their top ten publishers changes their business model and decides to no longer do affiliate.
+Or, the state tax nexus becomes an issue, making it impossible for the merchant to work with some of their top publishers.
 Or things just change.

-Then, they start to panic because there are no new publishers to replace that lost revenue.
+Then, the brand starts to panic because there are no new publishers to replace that lost revenue.

-If a merchant isn’t all that interested in growing their revenue, this isn’t a big issue.
+If a brand isn’t all that interested in growing their revenue, this isn’t a big issue.
 But it’s a huge problem for those who do have the goal of increasing sales.

-So why don’t more merchants and agencies do it?
+So, why don’t more brands or affiliate management agencies do it?

 Because effective publisher development takes a considerable amount of time, energy, and resources.
 Here’s what it entails:

-- Prospecting – To say that there are a lot of publishers out there is an understatement.
-There are millions, and the reality is that many of them aren’t a good fit for most merchants.
-This is why it is critical to have at least one person totally dedicated to publisher development who has an in-depth understanding of the affiliate industry.
-This person should have the know-how to find prospective publishers and determine who would be a good fit for the merchant and who would not.
+- Prospecting – To say that there are a lot of affiliate partners out there is an understatement.
+There are millions, and the reality is that many of them aren’t a good fit for most brands.
+This is why it is critical to have at least one person totally dedicated to publisher development; and that person must have an in-depth understanding of the affiliate industry.
+This person should also have the know-how to find prospective affiliate partners and determine if they are a good fit for the brand.

-- Evaluating – Once a potential publisher has been identified, it’s important to learn about their publishing efforts – what they do, what opportunities they offer, and if they will have the capacity to generate sales.
+- Evaluating – Once a potential affiliate partner has been identified, it’s important to learn about their marketing efforts: what they do, what opportunities they offer and if they will have the capacity to generate sales.
 It involves looking at multiple factors, including their newsletter subscriber size, their blog reach, number of social media followers, web traffic volume, etc. It’s also essential to talk to publishers to hear from them about what they do to promote their merchants.
 Gaining this deep understanding of the publisher’s efforts requires extensive research as well as phone calls and e-mails with the publishers.
 Needless to say, it is a time-consuming and labor-intensive process – albeit, a very necessary one.

 - Recruiting and Cross-Recruiting – Publishers tend to want access to as many opportunities as possible.
 This is partly why in-depth publisher development is rarely done by merchants who manage their affiliate programs in-house.
 With only one program to promote, the merchant doesn’t have the ability to recruit publishers for multiple opportunities – only their own.
 In addition, the time, work, resources, and effort involved in recruiting is too labor-intensive for one or two program managers to handle and their yield would be too low to make it worthwhile.
 The difficulty is, it’s imperative for merchants to recruit new publishers if they want to grow their programs.